ProjectMOSAIC/mosaic/cran-comments.md

 ## Submission notes

 The primary reason for this update is in response to the recent changes to rlang.
+Sorry this took longer than I originally hoped.

+Also fixed a small bug in mosaic::var() where na.rm was not being passed along in some cases.

 Maintainer email is changing from <rpruim@calvin.edu> to <rpruim@gmail.com>.